FAQs

 What is the Corporation Screening Committee?

-The Screening Committee is appointed each year by the Chairperson of the Corporation.
+The Screening Committee is appointed each year by the chairperson of the Corporation.
 A chairperson is appointed from this group.
 The Committee is responsible for overseeing the annual nomination and election process of Recent Graduates to the MIT Corporation, including interviewing prospective candidates and selecting the candidates for the ballot.
 The current members of the Screening Committee are:

 Fiona Chen ’21